A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding caps funded accounts at 6 payouts before requiring a transition to a live account.
 DayTraders has no maximum payout count.

-Overall, Apex Trader Funding scores higher (66 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split.
-That said, DayTraders wins on more forgiving drawdown rules, faster path to funded, fewer trading restrictions.
+Overall, Apex Trader Funding scores higher (61 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, faster path to funded, more lenient consistency rules.
+That said, DayTraders wins on more forgiving drawdown rules, fewer trading restrictions.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.